Tour operates: Mid May until Early September

 Murgab is the highest village in Tajikistan.
 It is located at an altitude of 3600 meters.
 The town lies at the junction of the Pamir highway (that connects the region with Kyrgyzstan and Afghanistan) and the main road linking Tajikistan with China through the Kulma pass.

-Overnight in homestay (BD)
+Overnight at Guest house in Murghab.
+(BD)

 Day 17: Sary Tash (Kyrgyzstan)

 In the morning we drive along the Pamir Highway to Saray Tash, en-route we stop at Karakul Lake with beautiful view of the Lake and surrounding Mountain peaks.
 After lunch drive to Kyzyl-Art Pass (4,280 m) border crossing.
 After border formalities, meet your Kyrgyz guide and descend to Sary-Tash.
 Overnight in guesthouse (BD)